russelljjarvis/russelljjarvis/README.md

 </div>

 - 🌱 I'm currently learning Julia, CUDA and Nvidia Jetson Nano.
 - ⚡ Fun facts: Orca are also dolphins (toothed whales).
 Elephants really do have a large hippocampus (a structural determinant of good memory).
+Although octopus are largely cannibalistic, some species still give social living a go.
 - 😄 Pronouns: He/Him
 - 👯 I’m looking to collaborate on Julia spiking neuron model optimization.
 - 🤔 I’m looking for help with paid employment in FOSS.